How Supply Chain Issues Can Affect Your Trucking Business’s Liability

 Relying on a single source for products or materials can spell disaster for your business, especially if a disruption occurs in the supply chain.
 Though it can be desirable financially to source from a low-cost location, goods also need to be delivered on time.
 If they can’t be, your supply chain could become vulnerable.

 To minimize your risk, diversify your suppliers across different regions when possible.
-This allows you to spread risks across multiple suppliers and reduce their overall impact, especially if you find suppliers in different locations to lower the impact of localized issues on your supply chain.
-By working with several suppliers, you can also choose suppliers with specialized expertise and the best quality services for the most affordable price.
+This action allows you to spread risks and reduce their overall impact, especially if you find suppliers in different locations to lower the impact of localized issues on your supply chain.
+By working with several suppliers, you can also prioritize specialized expertise and the best quality services for the most affordable price.

 3. Prioritize Risks by Impact and Likelihood